nanoc/nanoc.app/content/doc/rules.md

 When using a regular expression to match items, the block arguments will contain all matched groups.
 This is more useful for routing rules than it is for compilation rules.

-**Example #8**: The following rule will be matched using a regular expression instead of with a wildcard string:
+**Example**: The following rule will be matched using a regular expression instead of with a wildcard string:

     #!ruby
     compile %r<\A/blog/\d{4}/.*> do
       filter :kramdown
-    end

-A compilation rule can end with a `#write` call, which takes the path to the file to write compiled content to.

-**Example #9**: This compilation rule filters and lays out <span class="filename">/people/denis.md</span>, and then writes it to <span class="filename">/people/denis/index.html</span>:

-    #!ruby
-    compile '/**/*.md' do
-      filter :kramdown
-      layout '/default.*'
-      write item.identifier.without_ext + '/index.html'
     end

 ## Routing rules